 It’s so beautiful.

 As you move through more complicated years, be intentional about learning how to trade worry for wonder.
 Throw windows wide open and give those thunderous silver skies the admiration they deserve.
 Treat your fluctuating feelings and the shifting winds with equal appreciation.
-If you keep your eyes open wide enough, I think you’ll find darkness is even more powerful, more meaningful, more transformative than light.
+If you keep your eyes open wide enough, I think you’ll find the darkness is even more powerful, more meaningful, more transformative than the light.

 When a rainy season strikes, accept it with awe.
 Tip your face to the sky.
 Let thick raindrops break against your soft skin.
 Waves of fear and doubt will crash into you.
 Let them wreck you.
 Broken bones heal stronger, anyway.
-And like every storm that came before it, remember that this one, too, will eventually pass.
+And like every storm that came before, remember that this one, too, will eventually pass.

 I love you, little stormy one.

 Hadley, here are two pictures from the day we first met.
 See that stick in your brothers hand, the logs behind him?
 They're from the gigantic tree that fell in Grandma and Grandpa's backyard on the morning you were born.
 We made a picnic out there, and I sat on the broken tree trunk, holding you, inspecting your new face.
 Your little cries roared so big.